yahoo/elide-doc/pages/guide/01-start.md

 ### Supporting Files

+Elide standalone uses a JPA data store that is configured programmatically (no persistence.xml required).

-Elide standalone also requires a hibernate config file.
-By default the standalone API expects to find your  [hibernate config][hibernate-conf] at `./settings/hibernate.cfg.xml` (with respect to CWD when you launch the app).
-If you want to see the logs from your shiny new API you will also want a [logback config][logback-conf].
+However, if you want to see the logs from your shiny new API, you will also want a [logback config][logback-conf].
 Your logback config should go in `src/main/resources` so logback can find it.

 ### Running

-With these new classes you have two options for running your project, you can either run the `Main` class using your favorite IDE, or we can add the following snippet to our gradle build script and run our project with ./gradlew run
+With these new classes, you have two options for running your project, you can either run the `Main` class using your favorite IDE, or we can add the following snippet to our gradle build script and run our project with ./gradlew run

 ```gradle